rdavies2980/rdavies2980.github.io/_pages/notes/PathInt.md

 ## Gaussian Integration

-So having seen this process it is obvious that we must deal with these new \textit{funky} integrals but how can we calculate these infinite dimensional integrals?
+So having seen this process it is obvious that we must deal with these new *funky* integrals but how can we calculate these infinite dimensional integrals?
 The Gaussian integral turns out to be key so by generalising the usual form we can find out how these new integrals can be evaluated.
 Starting with a more generic form of the Gaussian Integral (with a linear term that can be solved by completing the square) for both real and complex integration.

 \begin{equation}
     \int_{-\infty}^{\infty} dx e^{-ax^2/2 + bx } = \sqrt{\frac{2\pi}{a}}e^{b^2/2a}, \quad  \quad   \int_{-\infty}^{\infty} d\bar{z}dz e^{-\bar{z}\omega z + \bar{u}z + \bar{z}v } = \frac{\pi}{\omega} e^{\bar{u}v/\omega},